Fantasy-Boss/9anime-Downloader/readme.md

 ![9anime Downloader](https://raw.githubusercontent.com/Fantasy-Boss/9anime-Downloader/main/images/how-to-use-2.png)
 &nbsp;
 &nbsp;
 3\.
 Wait for a few Minutes to finish the Scrapping \[ It takes almost 4-5 Minutes to scrap 12 Episodes, But it depends on your Internet Speed.
 And there will be lots of popups, but don't worry.
-They will close by themselves \]
+They will close by themselves\. \]

 ![9anime Downloader](https://raw.githubusercontent.com/Fantasy-Boss/9anime-Downloader/main/images/how-to-use-3.png)
 &nbsp;